White Van Woman

 Along the way, Mike thought he had found the perfect thing for me..

-By this time our mission had extended across three counties and well beyond the realms of most firms’ delivery reach.
+By this time our mission had extended across three counties and well beyond the realms of most salvage firms’ delivery reach.
 A new problem began to emerge.
-How, exactly, to get the doors home?
+Even if we found a door, how, exactly, would we get it home?

 At the end of the day it was all good fun.